TylerHand75/FinalProject-Java3/README.md

     Go to the login page URL
     Enter your email and password
     Click the "Login" button
-    If your credentials are correct, you will be redirected to the "Add Player" page where you can add a player to the database.
+    user email: batman@company.com with the password: P@ssw0rd to login as a premium user If your credentials are correct, you will be redirected to the "Add Player" page where you can add a player to the database.
     If your credentials are incorrect, you will stay on the login page with an error message.
     If you are not redirected to the "Add Player" page, you can click the Pro Players link in the navigation bar.